 Observations were made at the facility on September 17, 2017, at 11:15 AM and noon where “flies were present in the kitchen landing on food and food preparation surfaces” and “flies were present in the dining room landing on tables and plates being served.”

 Do you suspect caregivers, visitors, employees or other residents victimized your loved one while living at Aperion Care Morton Villa?
 If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Tazewell County victims of mistreatment living in long-term facilities including nursing homes in Morton.
+Our network of attorneys fights aggressively on behalf of Tazewell County victims of mistreatment living in long-term facilities including nursing homes in Morton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.